Chair’s Introduction

 Keith Neilson and Craig Preston meet regularly with shareholders, normally immediately following the Company’s half year and full year financial results announcements, to discuss the Group’s performance and answer any questions.
 The Board monitors the success of these meetings through anonymous evaluations from both shareholders and analysts performed by the Company’s Broker and Financial PR advisor.

-This website, within this Investors section, includes a Shareholder Centre for investors that contains all publicly available financial information and news on the Company.
+This website, within the Investors section, includes a Shareholder Centre for investors that contains all publicly available financial information and news on the Company and the Group.

 Constructive Use of General Meetings

+The Board encourages attendance at its Annual General Meeting (‘AGM’) from all shareholders.
 The Notice of AGM together with all resolutions and explanations of these resolutions are sent at least 20 working days before the meeting.
 The Company proposes separate resolutions for each substantially separate issue and specifically relating to the report and financial statements.
 All Directors, where possible, make themselves available to answer any questions shareholders may have.
-Results of all votes on resolutions are published as soon as practicable on the Company’s website.
+Results of all votes on resolutions are published as soon as practicable on this website.

 If an AGM resolution receives 20% or more of votes cast against, the Board will consult with shareholders to understand the reason behind the result.
-Following the AGM that was held on 16 November 2021, the Company announced that all resolutions were passed and in respect of each resolution at least 94.9% of the proxy votes received were ‘for’ each of the resolutions proposed.
+Following the AGM that was held on 16 November 2023 the Company announced that all resolutions were passed and in respect of each resolution, apart from one, at least 80% of the proxy votes received were ‘for’ the resolutions proposed.
+However, a number of the votes received opposed the resolution in respect of the reappointment of Colleen as a director of the Company.
+Following consultation with shareholders during their AGM voting consideration, the Board identified certain concerns regarding the composition of the Board’s Audit and Remuneration Committees.
+Therefore, with effect from 16 November 2023, Anne McCune replaced Colleen as a member of both the Audit and Remuneration Committees.

 Employee engagement

-The Board has decided to utilise alternative workforce engagement mechanisms, instead of the suggested workforce engagement mechanisms in the Code (i.e. a director appointed from the workforce, a formal workforce advisory panel or a designated non-executive director).
-As explained in previous annual reports, Craneware has an established Employee Advisory Committee and utilises the results and feedback received from the annonymous engagement surveys, as well as the other engagement mechanisms (including additions and adaptations implemented during the year as part of the integration process), as outlined in the Stakeholder Engagement section and in the ESG Statement section within the Annual Report.
-The additions during the year included the creation of an Advocacy Group, represented by employees from across the enlarged organisation.
-The Board considers these employee engagement mechanisms, to be further supported and developed following the appointment in April 2022 of the Group’s Chief People Officer, Issy Urquhart, to the Board as an executive Director, to be appropriate at this time, in view of the size of the Group.
+The Board uses alternative workforce engagement mechanisms, instead of the suggested workforce engagement mechanisms in the Code (i.e. a director appointed from the workforce, a formal workforce advisory panel or a designated non-executive director).
+There are several employee engagement initiatives in place, as outlined in the Our People section within the ESG Statement in our Annual Report.
+The Group-wide action plan from the FY23 employee engagement survey continued to be advanced through FY24 and regular updates on the progress of the action plan were provided to the Board and to the Operations Board.
+The Board considers these employee engagement mechanisms to be appropriate at this time, in view of the size of the Group, and that they are supported by the Group’s Chief People Officer, Issy Urquhart, being an executive Director of the Company.
 The Board will continue to keep these engagement mechanisms, in addition to those for other stakeholders, under review to ensure that the engagement mechanisms are effective.

 Engagement with other key stakeholder groups

-The Environmental, Social and Governance (ESG) Statement, the Stakeholder Engagement section and the Directors’ Report within the Annual Report contain an overview of the engagement with other key stakeholder groups including: customers and the community and banks and finance providers.
+The Environmental, Social and Governance (ESG) Statement, the Stakeholder Engagement section and the Directors’ Report within the 2024 Annual Report contain an overview of the engagement with other key stakeholder groups including: customers and the community and bank finance providers.

 Audit, Risk and Internal Control